Skip to main content

 In the words of recruitment expert, Liam Reese:

-"The only information (in addition to diversity data which is required for your benchmarking) you require at this point is the minimum amount of information you need to make a decision as to whether to interview the candidate or not plus contact information to communicate with the candidate—you need nothing else so ask for nothing else."
+"The only information you really require at this point is the minimum amount of information you need to make a decision as to whether to interview the candidate or not plus contact information to communicate with the candidate—you need nothing else so ask for nothing else."

 ATSs can help here by standardizing certain aspects of the application process and ensuring every applicant's information is captured so they can be tracked and responded to.

-Another neat ATS feature is being able to program them to automatically reject candidates that don’t meet certain criteria such as location or visa status.
+Another neat ATS feature is being able to program them to automatically reject candidates that don’t meet certain criteria, such as location or visa status, and sending next steps information to those that do.

 Screening